 -

 Intake or use of antioxidants: These neutralize free radicals.
-The body sometimes produces its own antioxidants or processes antioxidants that we have ingested, for example through food.
+The body partially produces its own antioxidants or processes antioxidants that we have consumed, e.g., through food.

-What are antioxidants and where do they occur?
+What are antioxidants and where are they found?

-Antioxidants are substances that "capture" free radicals by releasing an electron from their outer shell, which pairs with the unpaired electron of the radical or absorbs the unpaired electron.
+Antioxidants are substances that "capture" free radicals by releasing an electron from their outer shell, which pairs with the unpaired electron of the radical, or by absorbing the unpaired electron themselves.
 In short: antioxidants neutralize free radicals.
-They are essential in many metabolic processes, repair cell damage and ensure balance in our body.
+They are essential in many metabolic processes, repair cell damage, and ensure balance in our bodies.

 Antioxidants include: